Procedural Map Generation with Binary Space Partitioning

 }

-The actual splitting of the node takes place in the splitVertical and splitHorizontal method.
-Once the space has been divided, we call the split() method on each of the newly created child nodes, incrementing the depth counter by one in the process.
+Regardless of which version you use, the actual splitting of the node takes place in the splitVertical and splitHorizontal method.
+Once the space has been divided, we call the split() method on each of the newly created child nodes, and if using depth limiting, incrementing the depth counter by one in the process.

 link splitVertical(link node, int depth) {